mikedamay/PureDI/README.md

 Sample programs:

-LoadTest, SimpleIOCCDemo
+LoadTest, PureDIDemo
 change to directory and do "dotnet run"

-SimpleIOCCDocumentor
+PureDIDocumentor
-cd SimpleIOCCDocumentor
+cd PureDIDocumentor
 dotnet run

 browse to http://localhost:60653/